This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 - Zona Romantica

-All of these zones have unique qualities that make them appealing to visitors of Puerto Vallarta so I’ll give you a short description of each neighborhood with our recommendation of which areas we loved the most.
+All of these zones have unique qualities that make them appealing to visitors to Puerto Vallarta so I’ll give you a short description of each neighborhood with our recommendation of which areas we loved the most.
 Check out our Unique Hotels Puerto Vallarta for a complete guide of our favorite hotels in Puerto Vallarta!

 Why yes, it is exactly what you are picturing in your head.
 It is all hotels and once you land in Puerto Vallarta you’ll find tourists pouring out from the terminal into taxis and shuttles that are heading straight to this area.